5 Ways to Keep Your Home Safe Year-Round

 - Follow your fire escape plan.
 If you don’t have one, map out how you will exit each room in the event of a fire.

 - Practice the drill at night when family members are asleep.
-This will help prepare them for waking up to smoke alarms and getting out of the house quickly.
+This will help them prepare for waking up to smoke alarms and getting out of the house quickly.

 5. Update your first aid and emergency preparedness kits.